-Sup plementary Schedules of Annex 68 - E Page No. A. Financial Assets NA (a) В. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders NA (b) C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2 D. Goodwill and Other Intangible Assets 3 E. Long-term Debt 4 F. Indebtedness to Related Parties NA(c) G. Guarantees of Securities of Other Issuers NA H. Capital Stock 5 Maj of the Conglomerate within which the Group belongs 6 Tab ular Schedule of Philippine Financial Reporting Standards 7 asse (b) Balo over ance of account is less than 1% of the total assets of the Company and no individually signiful. $P{ij}$ ficant advances (c) Bala rece of account is less than 5% of total assets of the Company
+Supp plementary Schedules of Annex 68 - E Page No. Α. Financial Assets NA ^(a) B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders NA ^(b) C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2 D. Goodwill and Other Intangible Assets 3 E. Long-term Debt 4 F. Indebtedness to Related Parties $NA^{(c)}$ G. Guarantees of Securities of Other Issuers NA H. Capital Stock 5 Map of the Conglomerate within which the Group belongs 6 Tabi ular Schedule of Philippine Financial Reporting Standards 7 (a)Bala nce of Available for Sale Securities and Fair Value Through Profit or Loss is less than 5 ent assets. % of total (b) Bala nce of account is less than 1% of the total assets of the Company and no individually sign nces over P100,000. nificant (c) Bala nce of account is less than 5% of total assets of the Company